Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 where we have adopted the Einstein convention of summing over repeated indices and defined the tidal and flexion\footnote{Throughout this work, we refer to third-order terms collectively as ``flexion'' terms, but see \citet{Bacon06} for more discussion.} tensors:

 For a point mass, the tidal and flexion amplitudes scale as $\Gamma \propto R_p^2/r^2$ and $\sF \propto R_p^2/r^3$.

-In the expansions, the zeroth order terms correspond to shifts in the zeropoint of the potential, which are unobservable.
-The first order terms correspond to a uniform deflection, which can be absorbed by translating the source plane.
+In the expansions, the zeroth-order terms correspond to shifts in the zeropoint of the potential, which are unobservable.
+The first-order terms correspond to a uniform deflection, which can be absorbed by translating the source plane.
 Therefore only the terms at second order and higher have observable consequences.

-To quantify the environmental effects, we run simulations with an SIE main lens galaxy and a point mass perturber.
+To quantify these environmental effects, we employ a simplified mass distribution with an SIE main lens galaxy and a point mass perturber.
 We choose the Einstein radius of the main lens to be $R_E = 1.0''$, and we place the lens and perturber at redshift $z_{\rm{lens}} = z_p = 0.3$ in front of a source at redshift $z_{\rm{src}} = 2.0$.
 We consider three decades of perturber mass.
+We generate mock lensing observables and then fit them with Lens+Shear models.
 Figure \ref{fig:toyr3} shows the results in terms of scatter in the recovered values of the Hubble constant $h$ and the ellipticity $e$.

-The parameter scatter increases as the perturber gets closer to the main galaxy and higher order terms become more important.
+The parameter scatter increases as the perturber gets closer to the main galaxy and higher-order terms become more important.
 The scalings follow power laws that are consistent with the deviations in the lens potential.
-Our models omit third-order terms and higher, so we expect the scatter to scale as $r^{-3}$.
-The scatter in the ellipticity and the Hubble are both proportional to the mass of the perturbing galaxy.
+Lens+Shear models omit third-order terms and higher, so we expect the scatter to scale as $r^{-3}$.
+The scatter in the ellipticity and the Hubble constant are both proportional to the mass of the perturbing galaxy.

 Therefore, the scatter in the recovered Hubble constant created by an individual perturbing galaxy is proportional to $M / r^3$ (note that $ M \propto R_p^2$ for a point mass), which is the same scaling as the deviations in the lens potential.
 These results quantify our intuition that massive galaxies near the main lens are important for lensing.